 One of the distinctive features of Siena’s Foundations Program is the rigorous year-long Core Concepts course that is team-taught by a studio professor and an art history professor.
-Together they help students make connections between the material practices of studio artists and the vocabulary and critical thinking skills of art historians.
-In the first semester of this course, students become fluent in the elements and principles of design as they relate to two-dimensional media, including photography, painting, drawing and printmaking.
-In the second semester, students develop a sense of historical perspective as they learn to compare and contrast key examples from the history of architecture.
-Architectural images and ideas are then incorporated into two-dimensional designs assignments.
+In this series of two courses, you will learn about contemporary art practices and make connections between the material practices of studio artists and the research, writing and critical thinking skills of art historians.

 In the first of these two courses you will focus on developing creative strategies that will allow you to find original solutions to persistent visual problems.
 It will challenge you to explore a wide variety of art media, to develop your ability to speak articulately about your art, and to document, describe, and share your artwork with others.
 You will conduct Internet and library research, write brief papers, and engage in numerous creative studio exercises that involve various elements and principles of design.
 Right from the start, you will begin to build a blog where you can upload and describe the key features of your work.

 In the second course you will you will continue to build your portfolio of original works of art as we explore modern and contemporary art practices, ranging from cubist and surrealist collage to contemporary video and performance art.
 The course will focus on the theme of the body and the element of time so that you can experience a wide variety of ways that artists have explored a selected theme through scholarly research, media exploration, and a focus on key elements and principles of design.
 The final project of this course asks you to:

 - investigate the works of artists who share your interests, concerns, purposes, or attitudes